 The government caused segregation.
 The government still perpetuates segregation.
 It was and is a civil rights violation left unaddressed from the Civil Rights Era.

 Housing isn’t the only racist land use tool.
 Freeways were explicitly placed where they are to disrupt communities of color in the name of “blight”—an adjective used by city planners and architects to describe a form of ‘urban decay’ often determined by association of people of color and run-down housing.
 In reality, what caused “blight” was deliberate lack of federal and municipal investment into those communities’ neighborhoods in the first place.
 Not to mention slum lords.
 This was, and still is, a term used across Canada and the US.
 One can even find the word still defined in Washington State law.
 For example, Interstate-5 runs through the middle of Seattle’s Chinatown International District because of its previous, majority-Black and AAPI demographics.
 In Spokane, the same happened to majority-Indigenous communities with both freeways and railroads.
-Many Indigenous planners and leaders know the term “checkerboard”–a way of describing when reservations and Indigenous land has random blocks in between that’s not Native land on a map, like Spokane’s and Muckleshoot’s.
-This is, largely, thanks to railroads cutting through, and taking, federally-designated Indigenous land.
+Many Indigenous planners and leaders know the term “checkerboard”–a way of describing when reservations and Indigenous land has random non-Indigenous blocks in between on a map, like Spokane’s and Muckleshoot’s.
+This is largely thanks to railroads cutting through, and taking, federally-designated Indigenous land.

 Zoning informs racist housing and transportation, too.
 It places most job-center housing on polluting arterials and causes sprawl—building more homes horizontally instead of vertically.
 Sprawling clear-cuts forests to make room for cul-de-sacs.
 The more we price people out, the more we sprawl, the further commutes become.
 This raises greenhouse gas emissions because there’s less transportation options outside of the car (despite bus ridership being predominantly people of color and low-income in most states).